Mojang/auto-request-review/README.md

 from the config yaml file, the action will update the comment to notify that all issues have been resolved.

 ```
-All alias issues have been resolved!
+All reviewer issues have been resolved!
 Comment added by Auto Reviewer Robot 🤖: <Base64 Unique ID>
 ```